Help! Why can’t I find Burning Bush?

 One of the showiest fall plants is Burning Bush.
 Ask anyone on the street if they have ever heard of Burning Bush and they will probably know what you mean.
 They may know it as “Fire Bush.”
 But once you get past that, they will know what you mean.
 More than that, a lot of people would like to have one.

-Chances are you have not heard of Rose slugs (also known as Rose worms) and chances are that you would not be interested to find out what they are unless you are having trouble with your roses.
+Chances are you have not heard of Rose slugs (also known as Rose worms or Sawflies) and chances are that you would not be interested to find out what they are unless you are having trouble with your roses.
 However, it is good to know what they are even if you do not.
 You do not know when you will need this information.

 One of the newest trends is gardening in containers.
 This is not to be confused with container gardening but is growing vegetables and herbs in containers.